zio/zio-quill/docs/CONTRIBUTING.md

 Note: Make sure you have exposed all the ports as mentioned above.

-## Debugging using Intellij
+## Debugging using IntelliJ

-[Intellij](https://www.jetbrains.com/idea/) has a comprehensive debugger that also works with macros which is very helpful when working on Quill.
-There are two ways to debug Quill macros using Intellij.
-The first way is to launch SBT in debug mode and use Intellij to remote debug it.
-The second way is to launch a debug session from Intellij from the "Run/Debug Configurations" menu.
+[IntelliJ](https://www.jetbrains.com/idea/) has a comprehensive debugger that also works with macros which is very helpful when working on Quill.
+There are two ways to debug Quill macros using IntelliJ.
+The first way is to launch SBT in debug mode and use IntelliJ to remote debug it.
+The second way is to launch a debug session from IntelliJ from the "Run/Debug Configurations" menu.

 ### Debug Macros by Remote Debugging SBT